Laravel Passport

 1Route::get('/orders', function () {2 // Access token has both "check-status" and "place-orders" scopes...3})->middleware(['auth:api', 'scopes:check-status,place-orders']);

-Check For Any Scopes
+Check for Any Scopes

 The scope